 Since the SNP came into office, the number of people registered with an NHS dentist has doubled – now at around 5 million.

-The number of dentists has increased by over 36% under the SNP government.
+The number of dentists has increased by over a third under this SNP government.

 8. Cancer mortality is down

 Thanks to an earlier detection and more effective screening, more people in Scotland are surviving cancer than ever before.

 Between 2012 and 2021, cancer deaths have fallen by 11% – and we’re investing even more to improve prevention, early detection and cancer treatments.

 We have established three new Rapid Cancer Diagnostic Services in Fife, Dumfries & Galloway, and Ayrshire & Arran, and we’re now working to establish two more in NHS Borders and NHS Lanarkshire.

 🏥 In the past year alone, we have already delivered three new fast-track cancer diagnostic centres.

 9. More ambitious action and investment in mental health